rfongls/HCAT-CODESET-APP/README.md

 If a `Definition` column exists in the workbook it is preserved in the export but hidden from the web interface.

 If a repository workbook is already loaded, an **Import Workbook** button appears beside the export button.
 Choosing a file replaces the existing workbook on disk and reloads it in the interface so fresh EMR exports or offline edits can be pulled into the app without restarting.
-When exporting, the application writes to a temporary file and atomically replaces the original so edits overwrite the source workbook safely.
+When exporting, the application writes to a temporary file and atomically replaces the original so edits overwrite the source workbook safely without prompting a download; the updated file is stored in the same repository directory.

 Once a workbook is loaded, a **Compare** button appears next to the **Load Workbook** control.
 Clicking it reveals a form for loading a second repository workbook side by side.
 The current repository is excluded from the comparison list.
 When a comparison is active, the form displays the chosen repository and workbook along with a **Clear Comparison** button to return to single-workbook editing.
 The comparison workbook's `CODE`, `DISPLAY VALUE`, and `MAPPED_STD_DESCRIPTION` columns are inserted next to the base sheet as read-only fields with yellow cells and teal headers.
 The selected repository and workbook fields—both primary and comparison—are highlighted in yellow so current choices are easy to spot.